Thank you for your response

 A Sole Proprietorship form of business organisation is where a business is managed by a single person.
-It does not require a registration as such.
+Generally, it does not require any registration as such.
 Any individual who wants to start a business with less investment can choose this type of business form.

 Any person who wants to start a business with less investment can opt for this type of business form.
 It can be started in a time span of 10-15 days.
 Also, the control in the business is solely in your hands.